 FROTHINGHAM, JOHN BRADBURY (1828-1881).
 Colonel by brevet; lieutenant colonel and aide-de-camp, United States Volunteers, major, 6th West Virginia Infantry.
 Born in Massachusetts, Frothingham was a civil engineer living in Toledo, Ohio, as per the census of 1860.
 In 1860, Toledo was a growing city that was a railroad center.
 During the Civil War, he enlisted as a major on November 1, 1861, and was commissioned that day into the Field and Staff of the 6th West Virginia.
 On July 9, 1862, Brigadier General B. F. Kelly wrote to President Abraham Lincoln requesting that Frothingham be promoted to lieutenant colonel and aide-de-camp.
 In that letter, Kelly noted that Frothingham served as a topographical engineer and took over command when Kelly was disabled.
 He wrote, “…Major Frothingham is a highly accomplished, scientific and gallant officer, and has rendered distinguished and important services in his sphere of duty….”
 Frothingham received that promotion on July 16, 1862, and was immediately commissioned into United States Volunteers.
 On July 30, 1862, he wrote a letter accepting his commission and noted that he then was living in Toledo, Ohio.
 He resigned on March 2, 1865.
 Later that month, on March 13, he was promoted to colonel by brevet.

-The census of 1870 notes that Frothingham worked at the Custom House in New York City; the 1873 Brooklyn Directory and the 1880 census indicate that he was a lawyer.
+The 1870 census notes that Frothingham worked at the Custom House in New York City; the 1873 Brooklyn Directory and the 1880 census indicate that he was a lawyer.
 His obituary in the New York Herald, which confirms his Civil War service, reports that he was an engineer by trade who was engaged in the construction of the Southern Pacific Railroad, and last worked as an agent in the Custom House.
 That obituary also notes that President Rutherford B. Hayes nominated him for appraiser for the Port of New York but the Senate rejected the nomination.

 At the time of his death, he was planning to travel West to look over some property and his wife and family had gone to Augusta, Maine, to stay with friends.
 Another article about his death in The New York Times of April 13, 1881, shed additional light on his demise and family situation.
 Frothingham died in the 1st Precinct Station House after being locked up for intoxication.
 He was found in a dazed condition on Washington Street.
 At the time of his arrest, he had 60 cents in his pocket, some keys, and a half a bottle of alcohol.
 Apparently, his wife had left him because of his drinking.
 His obituaries all noted his dapper dress, multi-talents and previous high- standing in the community.
 He last lived at the Clinton House in New York City.
 In 1891, Augusta Frothingham applied for and received a widow’s pension, certificate 392,810.
 Section 2, lot 5499, grave 588.